Phillip Eng: Career

 In April 2024, Boston.com ran an "unscientific" poll of its readers, finding the plurality of readers giving Eng a grade of 'A' for his job performance at the MBTA.
 While some were frustrated by the deliberate shutdowns created to clear the slow zones, most readers had praise for Eng's tenure in Boston transit, emphasizing Eng's positive changes in transparency and communication, as well as tangible improvements in their commutes.
 Eng has also been lauded for his improvements in management and culture at the MBTA.
 By late 2024 Eng had gained a notably popular following among MBTA riders, spawning numerous positive Internet memes, and even being nicknamed by some as "Train Daddy Eng".
 In December 2024, The Boston Globe reported that the vast majority of slow zones had been removed, reducing average wait times by as much as 30 percent on the various rail lines.

-On October 16, 2025, Eng was named the Interim Secretary of the Massachusetts Department of Transportation (MassDOT) following the resignation of previous secretary, Monica Tibbits-Nutt.
+On October 16, 2025, Eng was named interim secretary of the Massachusetts Department of Transportation following the resignation of previous secretary, Monica Tibbits-Nutt.

+Controversy

+During a work event in 2024, Eng pulled an employee's hair.
+Eng apologized for the incident when it became public in 2026.
+As a result of the incident, the MBTA paid a settlement of approximately $500,000 to the employee.